Why NOW is the Time to STOP Acting and START Leading

 On the surface this seems logical.
 Why would you actively develop staff and pursue ambitious goals if you’re only going to be there for a short while?
 It seems safer and easier to keep the seat warm, lights on and daily work ticking over.

-Besides, temporary roles and secondments are great for broadening experience and gaining new skills.
+Besides, acting roles and secondments are great for broadening experience and gaining new skills.

 But as the relentless pace of change shows no sign of letting up any time soon, we’re paying a significant price for ‘waiting until…’